hexalang/Hexa/docs/reference.md

 }
 ```

-#### Associated Types in Type and Const Patterns
+#### Associated Types in Type and Constant Patterns

-Important to note that evaluated const patterns are immutable (pure) and cannot call any methods (macro system is supposed to be used for complex cases) except non-mutating meta-methods (e.g. `meta.alignOf`).
+Important to note that evaluated constant patterns are immutable (pure) and cannot call any methods (macro system is supposed to be used for complex cases) except non-mutating meta-methods (e.g. `meta.alignOf`).

 ```hexa
 let box = Box<TraitsFor<Int>>()